Aeroluna/LunaCoopMod/README.md

 Grants immunity to certain mutators like Propagators.
 Previously, if you put a Stetellite too far forward, a Propagator could just feast on them for free.

 ## Mengsk

+- Added P4: Cerberus Director
+  - Advantage: Dogs of War refunds 50% of energy cost and has 100% reduced cooldown.
+  - Disadvantage: Dogs of War costs minerals.
+Trooper weapons cost 100% more.

+Incentivizes spending your minerals on zerg as your frontline instead of on troopers.

 - Removed hittest from Imperial Witness's Amplified Airwaves hologram.
 - Fixed a bug where Imperial Witness's Amplified Airwaves hologram would start rising unexpectedly.